John/Eleanor Rykener

-John Rykener, also known as Eleanor, (Note: As the record of Rykener's interrogation begins: "Johannes Rykener, se Elianorum nominans veste muliebri detectus", or "John Rykener, calling [himself] Eleanor, having been detected in woman's clothing".) was a 14th-century sex worker arrested in December 1394 for performing a sex act with John Britby, in London's Cheapside, while wearing female attire.
+John Rykener, also known as Eleanor, (Note: As the record of Rykener's interrogation begins: "Johannes Rykener, se Elianorum nominans veste muliebri detectus", or "John Rykener, calling [himself] Eleanor, having been detected in woman's clothing".) was a 14th-century gender-nonconforming male prostitute arrested in December 1394 for performing a sex act with John Britby, in London's Cheapside, while wearing female attire.
 Although historians tentatively link Rykener, who was male, to a prisoner of the same name, the only known facts of Rykener's life come from an interrogation made by the mayor of London.
 Rykener was questioned on two offences: prostitution and sodomy.
 Prostitutes were not usually arrested in London during this period, while sodomy was an offence against morality rather than common law and so pursued in ecclesiastical courts.
 There is no evidence that Rykener was prosecuted for either crime.

 Rykener spoke of being introduced to sexual contact with men by Elizabeth Brouderer, a London embroideress who dressed Rykener as a woman and may have acted as procurer.
 According to the court transcription of this account, Rykener had sex with both men and women, including priests and nuns.
 Rykener spent part of summer 1394 in Oxford, working both as a prostitute and as an embroideress, and in Beaconsfield had a sexual relationship with a woman.
 Rykener returned to London via Burford in Oxfordshire, working there as a barmaid and continuing with sex work.
 On returning to London, Rykener had paid encounters near the Tower of London, just outside the city.
 Rykener was arrested with Britby one Sunday evening in women's clothes, and was still wearing them during the interrogation on 11 December.
 There, Rykener described prior sexual encounters in great detail.
 But it appears that no charges were ever brought against Rykener; or at least, no records have been found suggesting so.
 Nothing definite is known of Rykener after this interrogation; Jeremy Goldberg has tentatively identified a John Rykener imprisoned by and escaping from the Bishop of London in 1399 as the same person.